Formulas Fatal to the Flesh: Music

 The tunings for this record as on Covenant and Domination remained E♭ on six string guitar songs, and B♭ on seven stringed guitar songs.

 The album saw considerable changes in tone from Domination.
 Whereas Domination was more melodic, Formulas is considered more brutal and powerful, characterized by very fast drum tempos, extremely fast blast beats, aggressive riffs, atmospheric solos, and a more demonic growl from Steve Tucker.

 "Invocation of the Continual One" is made of unused music the band had composed in its early days in 1984, put together and re-recorded for this album.
 It is also the only Morbid Angel song Trey Azagthoth does all the vocals for.

 Reception

-The album was met with mixed critics upon release, but retrospective reception is very positive, due to its role as a landmark for the brutal death metal genre that developed in the late 1990s.
+The album was met with mixed reviews from critics upon release, but retrospective reception has been very positive.

 Track listing

 All songs written and arranged by Trey Azagthoth except "Ascent Through the Spheres" and "Hymnos Rituales de Guerra", written by Pete Sandoval.